jonasniesner/HGD4_reversed/README.md

 # HGD4_reversed
-Information about the LOCO Track Primary HGD4 GPS tracker
+Custom firmware and information for the LOCO Track Primary HGD4 GPS tracker

 ![pinout](https://github.com/jonasniesner/HGD4_reversed/blob/main/pinout.webp?raw=true)

+To get startet, connect a jlink programmer to GND and SWDIO and SWCLK pins.
+Then connect a 5-6V power supply or battery to the battery port and press the power button.
+After that you can upload the NRF firmware part.
+The esp does not need custom firmware at the moment.
+You will most likely have to replace the sim card and adjust the config for it and the backend server you intend to use.

-The following tables where reversed from the hardware version 1.1, we know of the following version 1.1 1.4 1.6 1.6a.
-The other versions still have to be reversed properly.
+The following tables where mainly reversed from the hardware version 1.1, we know of the following version 1.1 1.4 1.6 1.6a.
+All of those versions should be compatible

 | Component                      | Type                      |  Note                                        | Marking |